msoe-cyb2311/25templateL3/README.md

 // Creating a ChaCha20 cipher
 Cipher cipher = Cipher.getInstance("ChaCha20");

-// ChaCha20 needs both a key and a nonce
+// ChaCha20 needs a key (32 bytes), nonce (12 bytes), and counter
 SecretKeySpec keySpec = new SecretKeySpec(keyBytes, "ChaCha20");

-IvParameterSpec ivSpec = new IvParameterSpec(nonceBytes);
-cipher.init(Cipher.ENCRYPT_MODE, keySpec, ivSpec);
+// ChaCha20ParameterSpec combines the nonce and counter
+// The counter typically starts at 1 ChaCha20ParameterSpec paramSpec = new ChaCha20ParameterSpec(nonceBytes, 1);

+// Initialize the cipher with both key and parameter specifications cipher.init(Cipher.ENCRYPT_MODE, keySpec, paramSpec);
 ```

 ### 4. Working with Images in JavaFX